MicrosoftDocs/fabric-docs/docs/real-time-intelligence/vector-database-eventhouse.md

 >
 > * Create an embedding for the natural language query using the Open AI model.
 > * Obtain the embedding vector for the search term from Open AI.
-> * Use the series_cosine_similarity KQL function to calculate the similarities between the query embedding vector and those of the wiki pages.
+> * Use the [series_cosine_similarity KQL function](/azure/data-explorer/kusto/query/series-cosine-similarity-function) to calculate the similarities between the query embedding vector and those of the wiki pages.
 > * Select rows of the highest similarity to get the wiki pages that are most relevant to your search query.

 ## Prerequisites

 * A [workspace](../get-started/create-workspaces.md) with a Microsoft Fabric-enabled [capacity](../enterprise/licenses.md#capacity)
 * An [eventhouse](create-eventhouse.md) in your workspace
 * Azure OpenAI credentials or OpenAI API key.
+TODO: Choose one
 * Download the sample notebooks from the GitHub repository
+* Entra ID Application ID and Application Key TODO: add section for this

 ## Query the similarity